 Indian Ocean Coral Bleaching

-Risk of widespread coral bleaching low
+Risk of severe coral bleaching persists

 For materials and guidance on responding to coral bleaching and mortality, watch the following video or download the following guide.
 Bleaching alerts from 2009 to date are available further down the page.